dhruv-deshpande/riscv-5stage-pipeline/README.md

 Every stage was built and verified **independently first** (its own module, its own components, its own testbench, its own GTKWave capture) before being consolidated into the final integrated `pipeline_top` design â€” which is exactly how this repo is organized.

 ---
+### Comprehensive Report
+For a deep dive into the RTL design choices, hazard unit logic, and module-by-module verification methodology, read the full project paper: [RV32I Architecture and Verification Report](./RISC-V_5stage_Pipeline_Report.pdf).

+---

 ### Architecture Block Diagram
 <img alt="image" src="https://github.com/user-attachments/assets/88a14f4c-61c2-45b0-9e12-5be32493e7cb" />

 ---